Download - Bitcoin

 sha256sum --ignore-missing --check SHA256SUMS

-In the output produced by the above command, you can safely ignore any warnings and failures, but you must ensure the output lists "OK" after the name of the release file you downloaded.
-For example: bitcoin-26.0-x86_64-linux-gnu.tar.gz: OK
+In the output produced by the above command ensure the output lists "OK" after the name of the release file you downloaded.
+For example: bitcoin-28.0-x86_64-linux-gnu.tar.gz: OK

 6. Bitcoin releases are signed by a number of individuals, each with a unique public key.
 In order to recognize the validity of signatures, you must use GPG to load these public keys locally.
 You can find many developer keys listed in the bitcoin-core/guix.sigs repository, which you can then load into your GPG key database.